Guide to the Culinary Delights of the City

 Friendly English speaking chefs teach and show you the basics of Hungarian cuisine.

-The Street Food Show is the best place to try quality fast food: burgers, pizza, pasta, lángos, hotdog, sandwiches and more.
+The Street Food Show (usually in September) is the best place to try quality fast food: burgers, pizza, pasta, lángos, hotdog, sandwiches and more.

 Our favourite ice cream parlors in the city we can’t survive the summer season without.

 Artisan gelato makers that use only natural ingredients to make delicious cool delights in a variety of flavours.